 University of Arizona researcher Rick Rosen doesn't mince words when it comes to inflation and the specter of recession: It's going to be rough, he says.

-But Rosen, an associate professor and former chair of the Personal and Family Financial Planning program in the UArizona College of Agriculture and Life Sciences' Norton School of Human Ecology, says the economy will recover and may even come back stronger.
+But Rosen, an associate professor and former chair of the Personal and Family Financial Planning program in the UArizona College of Agriculture, Life and Environmental Sciences' Norton School of Human Ecology, says the economy will recover and may even come back stronger.
 In the meantime, there are actions people can take to protect themselves financially.

 "Recessions aren't necessarily bad," Rosen said.
 "People tend to become a little more realistic in what they're about and what their spending habits are.
 Companies tend to be a little more realistic about employment, purchasing of new equipment and plants.
 But it's painful to get there.
 That's what we're going to start experiencing."Anyone who has recently filled up their gas tank or gone to the grocery store has felt the effects of high inflation, something this

 country hasn't experienced for decades, Rosen said.
 When the inflation rate is higher, purchasing power is lower, meaning people are spending more but getting less.

 So, how did we get here?

 Richard Rosen, associate professor of personal and family financial planning in the College of Agriculture, Life and Environmental Sciences